Can I Sell My House With A Tax Lien? Selling Property With Delinquent Taxes

 Tax liens don’t show up on your credit reports and won’t hurt your three-digit FICO® Score.
 However, homeowners who have unpaid taxes are often struggling financially.
 Those struggles could include missed credit card and loan payments, which hurt their credit score.

 Fortunately, it is possible to qualify for a mortgage loan even if your credit is less than perfect.
 Homeowners should consider their mortgage options after selling their current homes, especially if they have filed for bankruptcy or now have poor credit.
-There are plenty of mortgage products out there that can help people with damaged credit qualify for a loan and get into another home.
+There are plenty of loan types out there that can help people with damaged credit qualify for a mortgage and get into another home.